vamshinenu/spowatch/README.md

 ## Limitations
 Nothing for now, if you guys find anything feel free to comment.

+>FIXED

 pause doesnot work. you need to close spotify for that. : (

 ---